THE WARRANTY OF HABITABILITY

 Landlords have a duty under New Jersey landlord-tenant law to maintain their rental property in a safe and decent condition.
 This duty applies to all leases, whether written or oral.
 The duty to keep rental units safe and decent is called the warranty of habitability.
 The warranty of habitability is based upon common sense: in return for paying rent to the landlord, the landlord must make sure that the housing is fit to be occupied by the tenant.

 There are several codes adopted by the state or local governments that establish standards for maintaining rental property.
-There are trained personnel who inspect rental properties to enforce the codes and who are available to take complaints about code violations from individual tenants.
+You can enforce these codes by calling your state and local housing and health inspectors.
+These are trained personnel who inspect rental properties to enforce the codes and who are available to take complaints about code violations from individual tenants.

-Landlords of buildings with three or more units must meet the standards in the New Jersey Hotel and Multiple Dwelling Health and Safety Code, or “multiple dwelling” code.
+The New Jersey Hotel and Multiple Dwelling Code sets standard for all residential buildings in New Jersey containing three or more rental units.
+It is also known as the “multiple dwelling” code.
 This code is contained in regulations issued by the New Jersey Department of Community Affairs.
 Cite: N.J.A.C.
 5:10-1.1.

 This code has detailed and specific rules that cover everything, including locks, window screens, ventilation, pests, plumbing, painting, garbage, living space, and so on.
-You can find these regulations in your courthouse library or public library, or you can call the Department of Community Affairs, Bureau of Housing Inspection, in Trenton at (609) 633-6210 to purchase a copy.
+You can find these regulations in your courthouse library or public library.
+You can also look for it online.

 Local property maintenance code

-Most towns and cities also have their own housing or property maintenance codes.
+Most counties, towns, and cities also have their own housing, health, or property maintenance codes.
 These codes usually apply to all buildings or apartments, not just multiple dwellings.
 Single-family houses and two-family houses are covered by these codes.
-Call your city hall or municipal building and ask for the building inspector or housing inspector if you have any questions or problems, or would just like to see a copy of the local housing code.
+Call your city hall or municipal building and ask for the housing inspector or building inspector or health inspector if you have any questions or problems, or would just like to see a copy of the local housing code.

 For information about citations, and how to get more information about a particular law, see Finding the Law in the Landlord Tenant section.